rshehayeb/DHR_RiskAssessment/README.md

 Reference: [Zenodo DOI]

 6. TOPSIS Code (R_TOPSIS):
 The code normalizes the different indicators, and aggregates them based on specific weights into three indices.
+Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) is a multi-criteria evaluation method.
 Reference: [Zenodo DOI]

 8. Universal Themal Climate Index Code (R_UTCI):